The Lutheran Church Massacre

 In 2009, the Liberian Truth and Reconciliation Commission identified the Lutheran Church Massacre as one of the key atrocities of the Liberian civil wars.
 Despite widespread condemnation of the attack, little has been done by the Liberian government to further investigate or prosecute individual perpetrators.
 Nonetheless, survivors continue to demand justice.
 That is where CJA and the Monrovia-based Global Justice Research Project (GJRP) stepped in.
 Together, we investigated this historic atrocity and built a case against those responsible for the attack.

-On March 16, 2021, CJA and Debevoise & Plimpton filed a motion for summary judgment, supported by evidence developed over a seven-year investigation.
-The motion argues that the record developed in this case makes clear Moses Thomas’ responsibility for the massacre, and requests that the court find Thomas liable for torture, extrajudicial killings, war crimes, and crimes against humanity.
+On March 16, 2021, CJA along with pro bono co-counsel Debevoise & Plimpton and Blank Rome LLP filed a motion for summary judgment, supported by evidence developed over a seven-year investigation.
+The motion argued that the record developed in this case makes clear Moses Thomas’ responsibility for the massacre, and requested that the court find Thomas liable for torture, extrajudicial killings, war crimes, and crimes against humanity.